valentinoli/ada-2019-project-adagio/docs/index.md

 Let's first start by digging into Swiss imports and exports.
 We can categorize all the foods based on 6 metacategories: fruits, vegetables, cereals, meats, seafood, and animal products.

 ![total_imports_vs_exports](/img/total_imports_vs_exports.jpg){: .center-block :}

+As can be seen in this plot, Switzerland imports far more than it exports overall.
+This fits with a general knowledge of the country; Switzerland is rather small and has a relatively dense population, and thus must import significant amounts of food to sustain its citizens.
+Furthermore, since it has such a low food self-sufficiency, it does not have a lot of food to spare to export.

+The animal products category on this graph - that is, non-meat animal-derived products such as dairy products - is rather intriguing compared to the others, since the import and export quantities are about equal.
+Why might this be?
+We can take a further look into the specific subcategories of the animal products foods:

 ![imports_vs_exports_animal_products](/img/imports_vs_exports_animal_products.jpg){: .center-block :}

+This graph brings more light to the topic.
+Although the animal products metacategory had roughly equal imports and exports, the subcategories reveal a different story.
+Switzerland is indeed importing and exporting different products, rather than simply acting as a transport hub for food items traveling through.
+Cheese, a category of which there are many different flavors and consumers like variety, is both heavily imported and exported, likely giving consumers access to a wider variety of cheese types.

+Dairy products are one of the few items of which Switzerland has enough excess production to also export some of it, most notably [whey](https://en.wikipedia.org/wiki/Whey) and cheese.
+Eggs, on the other hand, are nearly exclusively imported.

+At first glance, butter might puzzle the reader; the values of imports and exports are both low, so is it possible that the Swiss do not eat butter?
+Of course, this is hardly the case.
+Imports and exports are only part of the broader picture of what the Swiss consume, which also includes domestic production.
+It is likely that Swiss demand for butter is approximately equal to the amount produced within the country, and thus imports and exports are both low.
+We will return to the topic of how domestic consumption affects our analysis later on.

+### Incorporating Location

+We have taken a glance at the imports and exports of food by category in Switzerland.
+In regards to analyzing the carbon foodprint of Swiss consumers, another extremely important aspect of this trading is where all the imported food comes from.
+Foods that are transported from farther across the globe have a higher carbon cost associated with their transport.
+Thus, if certain types of food consistently come from distant countries, those foods would be better off avoided by an eco-conscious consumer.
+We can plot the imports by the continent it comes from and the metacategory of food, weighted by how much of that food is imported.

 {% include sankey_diagram.html %}

+It turns out that Switzerland imports a vast majority of its food from other countries within Europe.
+From our analysis, we calculated that 76% of all Swiss food imports come from countries within a 1000 km radius of Switzerland.
+America, from which Switzerland imports significantly less than from Europe, is the next biggest trading partner.

 {% include consumption_per_type.html %}
 ![carbon_normalized_consumption](/img/carbon_normalized_consumption.jpg){: .center-block :}
 ![NL_CH_transport](/img/NL_CH_transport.jpg){: .center-block :}